braitsch/pushpop.js/readme.md

 ###Client

-Instantiate an instance of **pushpop.js** by adding the following line of JavaScript to your HTML after you've included the client library:
+Instantiate a new instance of **pushpop.js** by adding the following line of JavaScript to your HTML after you've included the client library:

 	<script src="pushpop.min.js"></script>
 	<script>
-		var pushpop = new pushpop();
+		var pushpop = new PushPop();
 	</script>

 By default uploads will be sent to ``http://yoursite.com/upload`` & requests to delete content will be sent to ``http://yoursite.com/delete``.
 You can change this by overriding the default API endpoints:

 	var pushpop = new pushpop({
 		api:{
-			upload:'/some-url/api/upload',
+			upload:'/api/upload',
-			delete:'/some-url/api/delete',
+			delete:'/api/delete',
 		}
 	});

-Additionally you can limit the size of uploads (as is done in the [live demo](http://pushpop.herokuapp.com)) by passing in a limit size in megabytes.
+Additionally you can limit the size of uploads (as is done in the [live demo](http://pushpop.herokuapp.com)) by passing in a limit in megabytes.

 	var pushpop = new pushpop({
 		maxFileSize = 5; // limit image uploads to 5 megabytes